ddesantiag0/LABREPORT5/index.md

           retired: bo322, bo395, bo663, bo667, bo669 and bo671 (G.
           candidate CDSs include retired Bnums (six Magnums), CDSs
 ```

+The command caused to have the text that had the query "tired" in biomed to printed out.

 **Example 2 of "-h"**
 ```
 desantiago@Davids-MacBook-Air-2 technical % grep -h "ups"  ./911report/*.txt